What to Know About Bathroom Wall Waterproofing?

 Bathroom wall waterproofing can be damaged due to these 5 common reasons.
 A damaged waterproofing coating of the bathroom wall can penetrate the water inside the structure and it cause to water related issues to the structure.

-- Physical damage: Bathroom wall waterproofing sealant can be damaged when the wall is hit by something, as it can damage to inside the substrate.
+2. Physical damage: Bathroom wall waterproofing sealant can be damaged when the wall is hit by something, as it can damage to inside of the substrate.

-- Chemical damages: The bathroom wall waterproofing layer can be damaged due to using harsh chemicals while cleaning.
+3. Chemical damage: The bathroom wall waterproofing layer can be damaged due to using harsh chemicals while cleaning.

-- Temperature fluctuation: Due to temperature fluctuations, the structure can be expansion and contraction.
+4. Temperature fluctuation: Due to temperature fluctuations, the structure can expand and contract.
 As a result, the waterproofing layer on the bathroom wall can be damaged easily.

 How to Protect Bathroom Wall Waterproofing?

-A bathroom wall can be protected by following the below 6 steps.
+A bathroom wall can be protected by following the 6 steps below.

-- Avoid physical damages: Do not let to drill, cut, and nail to the bathroom walls because this can damage the waterproofing membrane.
+2. Avoid physical damage: Do not let to drill, cut, or nail into the bathroom walls because this can damage the waterproofing membrane.

-- Use mild cleaning agents: You should use mild cleaning agents instead of harsh chemicals to clean the bathroom floor cleaning.
+3. Use mild cleaning agents: You should use mild cleaning agents instead of harsh chemicals to clean the bathroom floor.

-- Do regular maintenance: You should check for regular maintenance and repairs for the bathroom maintenance.
+5. Do regular maintenance: You should check for regular maintenance and repairs for the bathroom.
 You should observe cracks, tears, and loose materials in the joints and do immediate repairs.

 How to Use a Bathroom Without Waterproofing Walls?